 Most cream cheeses are best for cheesecake.
 The full-fat versions are great and do give a great taste.
 Unlike in baked cheesecakes, the reduced-fat varieties can still work.

-In both cases, if there is any water on top remove it before adding the cheese to the mix.
+In both cases, if there is any water on top remove it before adding the cream cheese to the mix.
 Water can make the final cheesecake not set as well.

 Other Recipes you might like